microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Building-a-table.md

 ### Projection

 A column's `Projection` is a function that maps a row index for a column to a piece of data.
 Projections are normally constructed at runtime by a `Build` method, since they depend on the data inside the final table.
-The SDK offers many helper methods for constructing `Projections`, such as
+The SDK offers many helper methods for constructing `Projections`, such as:
 * `Projection.Index(IReadOnlyList<T> data)`, which projects a column index `i` to `data[i]`
 * `Projection.Compose(this IProjection<T1, T2>, Func<T2, TResult>)` which composes one `IProjection` with another method